Black Phone 2

 Black Phone 2 is a 2025 American supernatural horror film directed by Scott Derrickson who co-wrote it with C. Robert Cargill.
 It serves as a sequel to The Black Phone (2021).
+It is the second feature film in the Black Phone film series.
 The film stars Mason Thames, Madeleine McGraw, Jeremy Davies, and Ethan Hawke reprising their roles from the first film, with Demián Bichir also joining the cast.
 The story sees siblings Finney and Gwen, along with their friend Ernesto, head to a winter youth camp to uncover a mystery regarding the first victims of the Grabber, whose ghostly presence now haunts the camp.

 Black Phone 2 premiered at Fantastic Fest on September 20, 2025, and was released in the United States by Universal Pictures on October 17.
-The film received generally positive reviews from critics and has grossed $128 million worldwide with a budget of $30 million.
+The film received generally positive reviews from critics and grossed $132.7 million worldwide on a budget of $30 million.

 Plot

-In 1982, four years after Finney Blake killed the Grabber, (Note: As depicted in The Black Phone (2021).) his sister Gwen begins having dreams where she sees murders that happened at Alpine Lake Camp in 1957.
-During one of the dreams, she receives a call from her mother Hope, who at the time of the 1957 murders was having similar dreams.
-Determined to understand the truth, Gwen convinces Finney and Ernesto, the brother of the late Robin Arellano, to travel to Alpine Lake Camp.
-A heavy blizzard traps them there with the camp supervisor Armando, his niece Mustang, and two camp employees named Kenneth and Barbara.
+In 1982, four years after Finney Blake killed the Grabber, (Note: As depicted in The Black Phone (2021)) his sister Gwen begins having dreams where she sees murders that happened at Alpine Lake Camp in 1957.
+During one, she receives a call from her mother Hope, who at the time of the 1957 murders was having similar dreams.
+Gwen convinces Finney and Ernesto, the brother of the late Robin Arellano, to travel to Alpine Lake Camp.
+A heavy blizzard traps them there with the camp owner Armando, his niece Mustang, and two camp employees, Kenneth and Barbara.
 The three kids begin investigating what Gwen's dreams might mean.

 On the second night, Finney receives a call on the camp's dead payphone, this time from the Grabber.
-Speaking from death, the Grabber vows revenge, blaming Finney for forcing him to kill his own brother and for ending his life.
+Claiming to have escaped from Hell, the Grabber vows revenge, blaming Finney for forcing him to kill his own brother and for ending his life.
 Moments later, Gwen is violently attacked in her dream by the Grabber but Finney, Ernesto, and Mustang manage to save her.
 The shaken group gathers in the camp's chapel, where Armando and the others realize they must find the bodies of the Grabber's victims from Alpine Lake Camp to loosen his power over the dream realm.
 The group deduces that the bodies are beneath Lake Maru.